veasman/corth/README.md

 ## Examples

 You can check out [examples](https://github.com/veasman/corth/blob/master/examples/) for some small programs written in corth.
-Otherwise, here is a small example of conditionals in corth
+Otherwise, here is a small example of how to use conditionals.
 ``` c
 // If 100 + 20 > 20
 if 100 20 + 20 > do